DesignSafe-CI/DS-User-Guide/user-guide/docs/usecases/lowes/usecase.md

+## Seismic Response of Concrete Walls { #lowes }

-## Modeling Reinforced Concrete Walls with Shell Elements to Simulate Through Opensees and Using Jupyter to Post Process Results { #lowes }
+**Modeling Reinforced Concrete Walls with Shell Elements to Simulate Through Opensees and Using Jupyter to Post Process Results**

 **Josh Stokley and Laura Lowes - University of Washington**